Postop Knee Cartilage Restoration

 You may start doing straight leg lifts right away (unless otherwise directed by your surgeon).
 While lying in bed, simply keep your leg straight and lift it off the bed.
 Hold it up for a count of 5.
 Do this 10 times, and repeat three times a day.
 It will be difficult at first, but don’t give up, simply flexing your quad muscle without lifting your leg is helping make your leg stronger.
 You should do ankle pumps throughout the day to help reduce swelling and prevent a blood clot.
-Instructions regarding physical therapy will be given after surgery and at follow up appointments.

 Please note that with the dressings placed during surgery, you may notice decreased benefit from the ice.
 Use as needed and if you notice benefit.
 Ice is most helpful in the first 3 days after surgery, but can help up to 2 weeks after surgery.
 We do not recommend that you use heat, as this can increase swelling.

 If you chose to purchase a commercial ice machine, please use it according to manufacturer’s recommendations.
 If you chose not to purchase an ice machine, you may use a commercially available ice bag or fill a large plastic bag with ice and water.
-(Do not place a plastic bag directly on your skin, but place a towel on your knee in between your skin and the ice bag.)
+(Do not place a plastic bag directly on your skin, rather place a towel on your knee in between your skin and the ice bag.)
 You can ice your knee 20 minutes on and 20 minutes off throughout the day.
 Do not ice an area longer than 30 minutes at a time, as this can cause frost bite.